-As described under "Industry Conditions - Licensing and Liability Management", the AER imposes and administers eligibility requirements for prospective licensees of wells, pipelines and facilities.
-These requirements may limit the number of potential buyers of oil and natural gas assets in Alberta and, in turn, adversely affect the Company's ability to sell certain assets or the price it is able to obtain for assets it does sell.
-The AER has implemented Directive 088 in support of the Government of Alberta's new liability management framework.
-Circumstances may arise that result in the application of Directive 088 adversely affecting the Company, including by requiring the Company to accelerate the pace of its spending on abandonment and reclamation activities, imposing security requirements in respect of (and other restrictions on) the Company's acquisition of properties and the licensing of wells, pipelines and facilities, increasing the timelines required to obtain or transfer licenses for wells, pipelines and facilities and/or further restricting the number of potential buyers of assets that the Company may wish to sell.
+As described under "Industry Conditions - Licensing and Liability Management", the AER and BCER impose and administer eligibility requirements for prospective licensees or permit holders of wells, pipelines and facilities.
+These requirements may limit the number of potential buyers of oil and natural gas assets and, in turn, adversely affect the Company's ability to sell certain assets or the price it is able to obtain for assets it does sell.
+The application by the AER or BCER of requirements concerning the financial health and liabilities of licensees and permitholders may adversely affect the Company, including by requiring the Company to accelerate the pace of its spending on abandonment and reclamation activities, imposing security requirements in respect of (and other restrictions on) the Company's acquisition of properties and the licensing of wells, pipelines and facilities, increasing the timelines required to obtain or transfer licenses or permits for wells, pipelines and facilities and/or further restricting the number of potential buyers of assets that the Company may wish to sell.

-As described under "Industry Conditions - Licensing and Liability Management", Paramount is subject to regulations and directives of the AER which require licensees of wells, pipelines and facilities to contribute to the Orphan Well Fund to fund the costs of suspending, abandoning, remediating and reclaiming wells, pipelines or other facilities when the licensees of those facilities become defunct or insolvent.
-The amounts that Paramount is required to pay to the Orphan Well Fund are subject to change and there may be material increases in such payments from time to time.
+As described under "Industry Conditions - Licensing and Liability Management", Paramount is subject to regulations and directives of the AER and the BCER which require licensees of wells, pipelines and facilities to contribute to the Orphan Well Fund and the Orphan Site Reclamation Fund to fund the costs of suspending, abandoning, remediating and reclaiming wells, pipelines or other facilities when the licensees or permitholders thereof become defunct or insolvent.
+The amounts that Paramount is required to pay to the Orphan Well Fund and the Orphan Site Reclamation Fund are subject to change and there may be material increases in such payments from time to time.